 - An employee returning to work from sick leave may be required to obtain medical clearance from the occupational health clinic as outlined in policy 40.032.

 - An employee who transfers from one state or local Ohio public agency to another (Ohio public agency refers to governmental entities under the control of Ohio's state or local government), or who is reappointed or reinstated at Ohio university, will be credited with the unused balance of accumulated sick leave--up to the maximum of the sick leave accumulation permitted as of the date when the new employment starts, in the public agency to which the employee transfers (or by Ohio university, in the case of reappointment or reinstatement), and provided the time between separation and reappointment does not exceed ten years.
 Written proof of sick leave credits must be furnished to the new employer by the prior employer.
-The payroll office will maintain records of unused sick leave of former employees for a minimum of ten years after their last employment by Ohio university; will restore the appropriate balance if the person is re-employed by Ohio university; and will respond to requests for such records from other Ohio public agencies newly employing those people.
+University human resources will maintain records of unused sick leave of former employees for a minimum of ten years after their last employment by Ohio University; will restore the appropriate balance if the person is re-employed by Ohio University; and will respond to requests for such records from other Ohio public agencies newly employing those people.

 - If the medical event for which sick leave is being utilized is also a qualifying family and medical leave event, employees must also follow the provisions of policy 40.054.

-- H. Abuse and disciplinary action
+Abuse and disciplinary action

 Non-compliance with sick leave rules outlined in this policy will result in non-payment for time absent from work.
-Application for use of sick leave with the intent to defraud shall be grounds for prosecution or disciplinary action, which may include dismissal (see Section 124.38 of the Revised Code).
+Application for use of sick leave with the intent to defraud shall be grounds for prosecution or disciplinary action, which may include dismissal (see section 124.38 of the Revised Code).